Ohio toddler found 'frozen' to death outside

 NEW MEXICO MOM ARRESTED FOR ALLEGEDLY GIVING DAUGHTER, 13, POT EDIBLES

-A neighbor told FOX 8 she would occasionally hear people arguing outside the apartment and the woman, who lived in the apartment with the toddler and a boy, had left both children outside along before.
+A neighbor told FOX8 she would occasionally hear people arguing outside the apartment and the woman, who lived in the apartment with the toddler and a boy, had left both children outside alone before.

 "I've had to take the baby home because she'll be outside playing, it was a few times that I had to take both of her kids home," Crystal Lucas told FOX8.